shifasomji/academic-website/README.md

 # academic-website
 A template for a minimalist academic website.
-Preview it here.
+Preview it [here](https://academic-website-amanirmk.vercel.app)!

 ## Can I use this?
 Yes!
 This is available for anyone to use for completely free!
 I only have one request: I have added a link to the bottom of the website as a way for others to find this template &mdash; **please do not remove this**.
 Of course I cannot enforce this, so if you feel you must remove it, I only ask that you give credit in some other way.